-And, if you feel 10 is not enough questions and you need more practice, then you can also check out this list of 30 array questions
+And, if you feel 10 is not enough questions and you need more practice, then you can also check out this list of 30 array questions.

-is another common data structure that complements the array data structure.
+A linked list is another common data structure that complements the array data structure.
 Similar to the array, it is also a linear data structure and

 stores elements in a linear fashion.

 However, unlike the array, it doesn’t store them in contiguous locations; instead, they are scattered everywhere in memory, which is connected to each other using nodes.

 A linked list is nothing but a list of nodes where each node contains the value stored and the address of the next node.